javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

 Please see the chapter [](info:generators) if you'd like more details.

-Once again, what if we'd like to generate values asynchronously?
-From network requests, for instance.

 In regular generators we can't use `await`.
 All values must come synchronously, as required by the `for..of` construct.

+What if we'd like to generate values asynchronously?
+From network requests, for instance.

-Let's switch to asynchronous generators, to make it possible.
+Let's switch to asynchronous generators to make it possible.

-## Async generators
+## Async generators (finally)

-To make an asynchronous generator, prepend `function*` with `async`, like this:
+For most practical applications, when we'd like to make an object that asynchronously generates a sequence of values, we can use an asynchronous generator.

+The syntax is simple: prepend `function*` with `async`.
+That makes the generator asynchronous.

+And then use `for await (...)` to iterate over it, like this:

 ```js run
 *!*async*/!* function* generateSequence(start, end) {